 In addition to the Russian inflation, Russian Roubles also plays a part in the cost structure of IRC.
-Rouble was relatively volatile in 2023 but, in general, has been on a depreciating trend.
-The chart below illustrates the movement in Russian Rouble exchange rate against US Dollar from 2021 to 2023:
+Rouble was relatively volatile in 2024 but, in general, has been on a depreciating trend from an average of RUB85 to the US dollar to RUB93 to the US dollar.
+The chart below illustrates the movement in Russian Rouble exchange rate from 2021 to 2024:

-The Movement of Russian Rouble Exchange Rate Against US Dollar
+The Movement of Russian Rouble

-\ Source: Bank of Russia (as of 31 December 2023)
+^{} Source: Bank of Russia (as of 31 December 2024)